Skip to content

 Deprovisioning of accounts

-The deprovisioning of CHPC user accounts can be requested by the PI or the PI delegate via our ticketing system, helpdesk@chpc.utah.edu
+The deprovisioning of CHPC user accounts can be requested by the PI or the PI delegate via the group management section of https://portal.chpc.utah.edu/.